The LLM programmes can be taken either full-time (over a year) or part-time (over two years). The LLM academic year runs from September to September.

 |30 September 2019||

 Teaching begins.
 During this period you will be attending lectures and tutorials.
-After one week of teaching you will need to select the taught module elements for your programme of study.
-The induction programme is designed to assist you with this process.
 In December, you will have to submit a provisional title and outline of your required dissertation, in the area of your LLM programme.

 |20 January 2020||Start of Semester Two.
 You will be attending your Semester 2 modules and working with your allocated supervisor on your dissertation.|